 Currently there exists a cottage industry whereby people scour the bush collecting leaves and selling them to the public at markets, etc. Unfortunately there is no guarantee that what is offered is, in fact, the correct variety or has any aromatic taste.

 There are many names for Gumby Gumby products and it doesn't matter how they are called - Gumby Gumby Tea, Gumby Gumby Liquid, Gumby Gumby Extract, Gumby Gumby Tonic, Gumby Gumby Salve, Gumby Gumby Cream, Gumby Gumby Lotion, Gumby Gumby Bath or Gumby Gumby Bubble Bath.
 We can guarantee that all our Gumby Gumby products are made 100% from the original Gumby Gumby (Pittosporum angustifolium) leaves.
 (See "Variety 1" below).

-We have chosen to refer to our products by our in 1999 invented and then wildly spread name Gumby Gumby.
+We have chosen to refer to our products by our invented and then wildly spread name Gumby Gumby.

 For simplicity, the use of the name has been extended to cover three varieties with good flavour, found in Central Queensland.